 She has more responsibility now her mom has a new baby.
 She must look after the older baby to give her mom more time.
 Her mom takes care of the new one and all the other things she must do to take care of her family.

 Suddenly her older brother is home more than ever.
-He does not have a friend he spends all his time with here.
+He does not have a friend he spends all his time with her.
 Possibly he is too far from close neighbors to pick up jobs.
 He seems to be enjoying it as much as Katie.
-He does the many things that nether his mom nor Katie can do.
+He does the many things that neither his mom nor Katie can do.
 Such as cutting grass and chopping wood, most outdoor chores.